LibCrowds/docs/docs/collections/presenter.md

-Various task presenter settings can be applied globally to all projects within a collection, via this page.
+Various task presenter settings can be applied globally to all projects within a collection via this page.
 Importantly, this is where the task presenter to be used for the microsite is set (e.g. IIIF Annotation or Z39.50).
-You can also choose

-such as text for the share modal and some buttons.
-These settings can be configured via this section.

 ??? warning "Administrator rights required"